 AN ACT TO REFORM THE MANAGEMENT OF MARINE FISHERIES IN NORTH CAROLINA.

-Amends GS 113-221.1 to require proclamations that suspend or implement particular rules of the Commission whose application may be affected by variable conditions to be consistent with management measures adopted under GS 113-182.1 or as otherwise provided by Commission rules.
+Amends GS 113-221.1 to require proclamations that suspend or implement particular rules of the Commission whose application may be affected by variable conditions to be consistent with management measures adopted under GS 113-182.2 or as otherwise provided by Commission rules.
+Amends the provision allowing the calling of an emergency Commission meeting to consider the issuance of a proclamation to exclude issuing a proclamation for management measures already adopted under GS 113-182.2.

-Amends GS 143B-289.54 by amending the requirements for Commission membership by (1) requiring that two members be engaged in or retired from commercial fishing demonstrated by deriving at least 50% of annual earned income from selling wild and aquaculture (was, income from taking and selling fishery) resources in coastal fishing waters of the state; (2) requiring that one person be engaged in the for-hire or sports fishing industries (was, sports fishing industry only); and (3) requiring that the already described appointee who is a fisheries scientist be recognized as such.
+Amends GS 143B-289.54 by amending the requirements for Commission membership by (1) removing provisions allowing the spouse of a commercial fisherman meeting the specified requirements to be appointed as a member; (2) requiring one person to be a recognized habitat, water quality, or ecosystems scientist with specified special training and expertise, and another person to be a recognized fisheries scientist with specified special training and expertise (these replace two individuals who were required to more broadly have general knowledge of and experience related to subjects and persons regulated by the Commission), and requires that the person not receive more than the specified amount of income from commercial or sports fishing industries; and (3) requiring that the already described appointee who is a fisheries scientist be recognized as such.
 Requires that the membership include at least one person who is a resident of the three named regions (was, more generally, a resident of each of the three coastal regions).
 Allows a person serving on the Commission at the time that the act becomes law to continue to serve for their remaining term even if they no longer meet the qualifications of amended GS 143B-289.54.

 Amends GS 113-136, concerning the enforcement authority of inspectors and protectors, as follows.
-Separates out provisions related to an inspector's request to exhibit any item required to be carried by law so that they are separate from the same provisions related to protectors.
-Makes it unlawful to refuse to allow inspectors or other law enforcement officers to inspect equipment and fish that the officer reasonably believes to be possessed incident to an activity regulated by any law or rule as to which inspectors have enforcement jurisdiction (previously allowed for a broader list that also applied to protectors); makes conforming changes.
+Specifies that the authority to enforce criminal laws in the limited circumstances described applies to both inspectors and protectors, rather than just protectors.
+Makes it unlawful to refuse to allow inspectors, protectors, or other law enforcement officers to inspect equipment, fish, or wildlife that the officer reasonably believes to be possessed incident to an activity regulated by any law or rule as to which inspectors and protectors have enforcement jurisdiction (previously limited the inspection of fish and wildlife to ensuring compliance with bag and size limits).
+Eliminates the provisions which require the officer to have reasonable suspicion a violation was committed to require inspection, except for inspecting shotguns to confirm whether plugged or unplugged.
+Makes conforming deletions.

-Amends GS 113-132 by providing that the Commission's jurisdiction includes the regulation of aquaculture facilities that cultivate or rear marine and estuarine resources, marine aquatic species, or non-native species (was, estuarine resources only).
+Amends GS 113-132 by providing that the Commission's jurisdiction includes the regulation of aquaculture facilities that cultivate or rear marine and estuarine resources, marine aquatic species, or non-native species (was, marine and estuarine resources only).
+Specifies that the jurisdiction of the Commission does not include matters clearly within the jurisdiction of the Department, including policy matters.

 Amends GS 113-170 to allow Commission rules to include regulating, licensing, prohibiting, or restricting holding or maintaining in marine aquaculture operations in the state, as well as exportation of non-native species.